Effective quasimorphisms on right-angled Artin groups: Automorphisms and characteristic sets

 Letting $H = [o,go]$, the set of half-spaces $\set{H, gH, \dotsc, g^{d-1}H}$ are pairwise transverse, and the $d$--dimensional cube $C$ they cross in is contained in $\mess_{g^d}$.
 In particular, since $\ell_{g^d} = d$, we see that $\mess_{g^d}$ has dimension exactly $d$.
 Now $\ess_g$ is infinite-dimensional, since $\mess_{g^d} \subset \ess_{g^d} = \ess_g$ for all $d>0$.
 Note that in this example, $g$ has a combinatorial axis in $X$, but it has no CAT(0) axis; see \cite[Example II.8.28]{BH}.

 The above discussion leads to the next definition.

-\begin{definition} If $g$ is a hyperbolic automorphism of $X$, we say that $\gen{g}$ acts \emph{non-transversely} on $\ess_g$ if, for every $H \in A_g$, $H$ and $gH$ are not transverse in $\ess_g$.
+\begin{definition} If $g \in G$ is hyperbolic, we say that $\gen{g}$ acts \emph{non-transversely} on $\ess_g$ if, for every $H \in A_g$, $H$ and $gH$ are not transverse in $\ess_g$.
 Note that this occurs if and only if $H$ and $gH$ are not transverse in $X$, by \lemref{Crossing}.

 \end{definition}